sunitharamu-1983/GENAI-Learning-Journey/07_Articles/Transformer_Architecuture.md

 - Q holds the question, K is the answer key and V is the actual answer.

 - So when we compute attention for Apple, we take Apple's Q and score it against the K of every other word — including itself.
 The result tells us how much attention Apple should pay to each word.
 - The scoring is NOT cosine similarity — it's called the scaled dot product.
 Softmax(Q·K / √dk) × V — uses a scaled dot product, not cosine similarity.
-Cosine similarity also measures angular closeness, so there is a possibility of it pushing the values far off too.
-This is why we divide by the square root of dimensions to ensure that we aren't too far off or do not push into tiny gradients.
+Cosine similarity also measures angular closeness.
+Cosine similarity ignores magnitude — it only cares about the direction/angle between two vectors.
+In Transformers, magnitude carries meaningful information.
+A word that is strongly relevant should produce a large dot product value — and that "loudness" matters when computing attention weights.
+If you normalize it away like cosine similarity does, you lose that signal.
+Hence we divide by the square root of dimensions to ensure that we aren't too far off or do not push into tiny gradients.
 - The V matrix is not "built after" the dot product of Q & K. V is derived independently — just like Q and K, it comes from multiplying the input embedding by its own learned weight matrix (Wv).
 The dot product of Q & K only produces the attention scores (the weights).
 Those weights are then applied to V to produce the final output.
 - Every single word in the sentence attends to every other word including itself to get accurate weights so that no word is skipped or treated less important.